Try our free ROI calculator. Discover your site's revenue potential.

 7. Incorrect Language and/or Country Codes

-Some issues we’ve encountered occur when webmasters try to use codes outside of the accepted formats.
-A clear example is trying to use “eu” to target the entire European continent or “uk” for the United Kingdoms.
+Many webmasters make the mistake of trying to guess codes outside of accepted formats.
+For example, trying to use “eu” to target the entire European continent, or “uk” (not the correct code, “gb”) for the United Kingdom.

 The last thing we want is to manually check every page on our domain.
 Not only would that be a waste of time, it would also be extremely difficult.
-Instead, it’s better to use a technical auditing tool.
+Instead, use a technical auditing tool.

 In our case, we’ll demonstrate a simple audit process using Screaming Frog (SC), but any other alternative should do something similar.